-When installing sod in winter, ensure that the turfgrass is laid within 24 hours of delivery, and keep the sod moist at all times, even while on the pallets.
+When installing sod in winter, ensure that the turfgrass is laid within 24 hours of delivery.
 Although heat is not an issue, dry air and freezing temperatures can cause just as much damage.
 Once on the ground, radiant heat coming up through the soil helps protect the new sod.

 Lay pieces tightly together, avoiding gaps at the seams to help protect the roots from the cold, and roll the turfgrass thoroughly with a sod roller to ensure proper root-to-soil contact.
 Water during installation to keep sod moist, and after installation, irrigate until the sod and top two inches of soil are damp.

 Care and Maintenance of Dormant Sod